PandasThumb/pandasthumb.github.io/_posts/2022/2022-02-21-NZ-mauri-chemistry-kilmartin-seminar.md

 NCEA Level 1 includes classes on <a href="https://ncea.education.govt.nz/science/chemistry-and-biology?view=learning">Chemistry and Biology</a> (CB), general <a href="https://ncea.education.govt.nz/science/science?view=learning">Science</a> (SC), <a href="https://ncea.education.govt.nz/science/physics-earth-and-space-science?view=learning">Physics Earth and Space Science</a> (PESS), and <a href="https://ncea.education.govt.nz/mathematics-and-statistics/mathematics-and-statistics?view=learning">Mathematics and Statistics</a> (MS).
 Reviewing the curricula, some of it, including some of the mātauranga Māori content, seems fine, or at least not something to raise a public ruckus about.
 (E.g., the curriculum is often pretty vague and general, but NZ deliberately decided to not create hyper-detailed curricula like the 1000+ page curricula used in Australia.)

 But some of it is...very surprising.
-The example that lept out to me is also the section that Kilmartin critiqued: the chemistry discussion of atoms, molecules, chemical bonds, and conservation of mass/energy/the First Law of Thermodynamics.
+The example that leapt out to me is also the section that Kilmartin critiqued: the chemistry discussion of atoms, molecules, chemical bonds, and conservation of mass/energy/the First Law of Thermodynamics.

 Here is some quick translations for the international reader.
 Please see the NCEA glossary or other online resources for more: